panulogic/cisf/README.md

 Type is a constructor for creating new "sum types" out of existing types.
-It is especially useful for declaring that something is EITHER a value of specific type or it is null.
+It is especially useful for declaring that something is EITHER a value of specific type or it is null
+(a.k.a "Maybe-type")

     let NumberOrNull = new Type (Number, null);
     x( 123      , NumberOrNull);